 Allocation to Individual Electrical Distribution Utilities

-2013-2020 Allocation.
-The allowances allocated to each electrical distribution utility from each budget year 2013 through 2020 shall be the electrical distribution utility sector allocation calculated pursuant to section 95870(d) for the budget year multiplied by the percentage allocation factors specified in Table 9-3, or the quantity of allowances in Table 9-3A.

 2021-2030 Allocation.
-The number of allowances allocated to each electrical distribution utility from each budget year 2021 through 2030 shall be the amount shown in Table 9-4.
+The number of allowances allocated to each electrical distribution utility from each budget year 2021 through 2030 shall be the amount shown in Table 9-3.

+2031-2035 Allocation.
+The number of allowances allocated to each electrical distribution utility from each budget year 2031 through 2035 shall be the amount shown in Table 9-4.

-Allowance Allocation Designated for EIM Purchaser Emissions.
-For allowance allocation from budget year 2021 and subsequent years to electrical distribution utilities that are EIM Purchasers, the Executive Officer shall directly retire a portion of the allowance allocation for each electrical distribution utility in the amount of its EIM Purchaser emissions for the most recent data year, pursuant to sections 95852(I)(2)-(3).
+Allowance Allocation Designated for CAISO Markets Purchaser Emissions.
+For allowance allocation from budget year 2021 and subsequent years to electrical distribution utilities that are CAISO Markets Purchasers, the Executive Officer shall directly retire a portion of the allowance allocation for each electrical distribution utility in the amount of its CAISO Markets Purchaser Emissions for the most recent data year, pursuant to sections 95852(I)(1).

+Additional Allocation.
+The additional allowances allocated to electrical distribution utilities from the investor-owned natural gas supplier allocation pursuant to section 95893(b)(1)(A)(1) shall be provided to electrical distribution utilities that have residential ratepayers and that are not also a publicly owned utility natural gas supplier.
+The portion of the total additional allowances shall be provided to each eligible electrical distribution utility based on its share of total retail sales by all eligible electrical distribution utilities for the most recent data year, as required to be reported to CARB by section 95111 of MRR.
+For each electrical distribution utility, the Executive Officer will place all of its additional allowances in its limited use holding account.

 Transfer to Utility Accounts.

 Investor Owned Utilities.
 The Executive Officer will place allowances in the limited use holding account created for each electrical corporation.